Maip: Discovery and naming

 The Maip holotype specimen, MPM 21545, was discovered by Alexis Rolando on the La Anita Farm, 30 km west of El Calafate, Santa Cruz province, Argentina, in 2019.
 The specimen was found disarticulated but in association over an area of 5x3 m2.
 The known fossil material consists of the axis, several dorsal and caudal vertebrae, cervical and dorsal ribs, gastralia, a left coracoid, fragmentary scapula, partial right pubis, and partial metatarsal.
 Some of these bones were described in 2019 by Novas et al. The holotype specimen includes some bones previously unknown in other megaraptorids.
 Although fragmentary, it represents one of the most complete megaraptorid skeletons known.

 Maip was first announced in a Research Square preprint in 2021.
 However, since the paper did not meet the necessary requirements, the taxon was considered informally named.
-In 2022, the fossil material was validly described as belonging to a new genus and species of megaraptorid by Rolando et al. The generic name, "Maip", references a malicious being in Aonikenk mythology that is “the shadow of death” that “kills with cold wind."
-The specific name, "macrothorax", is derived from the Greek "makrós", meaning "long", and the Latin "thorax", meaning "chest", in reference to its large thoracic cavity.
+In 2022, the fossil material was validly described as belonging to a new genus and species of megaraptorid by Aranciaga Rolando et al. The generic name, "Maip", references a malicious being in Aonikenk mythology that is "the shadow of death" that "kills with cold wind."
+The specific name, "macrothorax", is derived from the Greek "makrós", meaning "large", and the Latin "thorax", meaning "chest", in reference to its large thoracic cavity.